jaimetur/PhotoMigrator/help/04-google-takeout.md

   - 6.4. 📁 Organize your assets in a year/month structure for a better organization.
     - Can be customized using the flags: `-gafs, --google-albums-folders-structure` and `-gaps, --google-all-photos-folders-structure`.
 The master folder name is controlled by `--foldername-all-photos`.
     - `(default: 'flatten' for Albums; 'year/month' for ALL_PHOTOS)`
-  - 6.5. 🧩 Recover orphan album memberships from the finalized `ALL_PHOTOS` structure.
+  - 6.5. 🧩 Reconcile Album Entries with `ALL_PHOTOS`.
 This applies only when `--google-all-photos-folders-structure` is `year`, `year/month`, or `year-month`.
-It searches the exact filename in the folder implied by `photoTakenTime`, then tries `creationTime` if needed; `flatten` is skipped because same-name assets cannot be safely disambiguated.
+It recreates an album entry missing from the album when its JSON sidecar resolves one exact filename in the folder implied by `photoTakenTime`, then tries `creationTime` if needed; `flatten` is skipped because same-name assets cannot be safely disambiguated.
 When shortcut albums are enabled, an existing physical album file is replaced with the platform-native relative shortcut only when it is byte-for-byte identical to that unique canonical `ALL_PHOTOS` asset; different files are left untouched for review.
 The log identifies the album, file, shortcut strategy, and whether PhotoMigrator replaced or retained each entry.
   - 6.6. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
          `(default=disabled.
 Can be enabled using flag '-graf, --google-rename-albums-folders')`
   - 6.7. 👥 <span style="color:grey">Detect and remove duplicates.</span>